2008 TC3: Entry

 According to U.S. government sources U.S. satellites detected the impact at 02:45:40 UT, with the initial detection at at 65.4 km altitude and final explosion at at 37 km altitude.
 These images have not been publicly released.
+The calculated total impact energy was 1 kilotons of TNT.

+Infrasound detector arrays in Kenya also detected a sound wave from the direction of the expected impact corresponding to energy of 1.1 to 2.1 kilotons of TNT.
+Asteroids of this size hit Earth about two or three times a year.